SD Card Image From Scratch

 You need to disable the bluetooth module, and map the freed serial port to the GPIO pins.
 To do this, edit /boot/config.txt:

 then go to the end of the file and add a new line containing this:

 Exit the editor, saving your changes.

 Although PIGPIO driver and tools are included in Jessie now, the dev files for compilation are not, so it still needs to be installed manually.

 The first make step takes some time to complete.

 Install SSDV Software

 Now install the equally excellent SSDV (Slow Scan Digital Video) software from Phil Heron.
 This provides a command-line app which converts between JPG and SSDV formats.
 In our case we convert from JPG to SSDV and then transmit the resulting packets over the radio link.
-Install using these commands:
+Install using this command:

 This is only needed if you wish to use a USB webcam instead of the Pi camera.

 The PITS tracker software is on github, and can be installed as follows: